aaltonewmedia/learn.newmedia.dog/content/courses/art+media-studio/09/index.md

 ## Public Documentation

 This year we have quite limited options on spaces and time where we can show our work, so it is quite important that you document your work well.
+[Send this to me via MyCourses](https://mycourses.aalto.fi/mod/assign/view.php?id=1043723)

 - One short video of your project
 - One or more images of your work